|It's here - 8 years of development and improvement; and it sounds better than I dreamed.

 complements reverberation in the original recordings.

-control at far right is used to set saved settings at a standard volume level.
+far right is used to set saved settings at a standard volume level.

 SAVE AND RECALL SETTINGS

 All the control settings can be can be saved in any of 3 libraries assigned to Source, Speaker, or Program compensation.
 When you recall say, Beethoven

 Symphony 5, the tone settings for the program are added to the Source and Speaker equalizations.
 Recalling the tone settings also sets up the mix for